JohnAD/gittextdb/README.md

 A generic search through all the documents of a Collection is generally discouraged; except for occasional diagnostic queries.

-For an example, if a PlantHarvest collection includes quantities harvested each season.
+For an example, if a Plant_Harvest collection includes quantities harvested each season.
 Searching for the "top 100 biggest seasons" would certainly work.
-But, if this is a common query, it is much better to build a "TopSeasons" collection that has little truth, but contains a sorted reflection/cache of the documents.
-This increases the "cost" of writing to PlantHarvest, but turns the later query into a single document read.
+But, if this is a common query, it is much better to build a "Top_Seasons" collection that contains a sorted list with reflection/cache of the documents.
+This increases the "cost" of writing to Plant_Harvest, but turns the later query into a single document read.

 ## Example Document